 She has held a wide range of clinical and executive positions in hospitals, residential facilities, outpatient clinics as well as managed care companies; specializing in alcohol and other drug addictions, psychiatric disorders, eating disorders and chronic pain treatment.
 She has a Bachelors Degree in Behavioral Science with an emphasis in Personnel Management, as well as a Masters in Business Administration with an emphasis in Organizational Leadership.
 She is a Certified Alcohol and Drug Counselor and Certified Eating Disorder Specialist.

-Dana has been working in the addiction and mental health field for over 12 years.
-Dana received her Bachelor of Arts in Clinical Psychology from the Claremont Colleges and Master’s Degree from Bethany University, specializing in Marriage and Family Therapy.
-She also attended Alliant International University, where she received additional postgraduate training.
-She has worked in hospital settings, residential care facilities and a family service agency.
-Dana has been an integral part of the Beacon House team for over seven years.
+Dana has been working in the addiction and mental health field for 15 years.
+She received her Bachelor of Arts in Clinical Psychology from the Claremont Colleges and Master’s Degree from Bethany University, specializing in Marriage and Family Therapy.
+Dana also attended Alliant International University, where she received additional postgraduate training.

 "When I called the Beacon House it was different than the other centers I spoke with.
 Dana listened to me and really understood what I was going through.
 She talked about other choices and shot straight with me on what the Beacon House was like rather than give me a big sales pitch.
 I felt comfortable with her and have come to know her during my stay.
 She is very honest and genuinely interested in my best interests."
 Former Client’s experience with Dana